Finding the best manga to read can be confusing. After all, there are so many of them!

 It follows the story of Shinmen Takezo, who would eventually become the legendary sword-saint Miyamoto Musashi, and his childhood friend, Hon’iden Matahachi.
 The two start off as very different people, to begin with, and their inherently different natures set them off on completely different life paths.

 Are you in for a wholesome seinen?
-Vagabond delivers exactly that – a realistic story & philosophy, along with outstanding fights and character growth over the years.
-It honestly deserves an anime adaptation.
+Vagabond delivers exactly that: a realistic story & philosophy, along with outstanding fights and character growth over the years.
+It honestly deserves an anime adaptation because it’s one of the best seinen manga out there!

 17. Demon Slayer: Kimetsu no Yaiba